Why I Built This

 Help Make it Better

-Feel free to open an issue or submit a pull request on GitHub.
+Feel free to contribute code or report issues on GitHub.
 Let's make journey mapping better for everyone.